Ficus religiosa: In culture and heritage

-The earliest known record of Ficus religiosa in human culture is the use of peepal leaf motifs in the pottery of the Helmand culture, found at Mundigak site, in Kandahar, Afghanistan, dating back to third millennium BCE.
+The earliest known record of Ficus religiosa in human culture is the use of peepal leaf motifs in seals and pottery dating back to third millennium BCE.
+Large bowls decorated on the internal surface with stylized pipal leaves arranged in large volutes have been found at Nausharo, such bowls are particularly numerous.

 The Indus Valley Civilisation venerated this tree and its leaf and drew religious art of it.

-The peepal tree is considered sacred by the followers of Hinduism, Jainism, Sikhism and Buddhism.
-In the Bhagavad Gita, Krishna says, "I am the Peepal tree among the trees, Narada among the Deva Rishi (Divine sages), Bhrigu among the Sapta-Maharishis, Chitraratha among the Gandharvas, And sage Kapila among the Siddhas."
 In India, the medal for the highest civilian award, Bharat Ratna, is modelled on the leaf of a Peepal tree.

 Buddhism

 Gautama Buddha attained enlightenment (bodhi) while meditating underneath a Ficus religiosa.
 The site is in present-day Bodh Gaya in Bihar, India.
 The original tree was destroyed, and has been replaced several times.
 A branch of the original tree was rooted in Anuradhapura, Sri Lanka in 288 BCE and is known as Jaya Sri Maha Bodhi; it is the oldest living human-planted flowering plant (angiosperm) in the world.

 The Bodhi Tree at the Mahabodhi Temple was propagated from the Sri Maha Bodhi, which in turn was propagated from the original Bodhi Tree at this location.

 In Theravada Buddhist Southeast Asia, the tree's massive trunk is often the site of Buddhist or animist shrines.
 Not all Ficus religiosa are ordinarily called a Bodhi Tree.
 A true Bodhi Tree is traditionally considered a tree that has as its parent another Bodhi Tree, and so on, until the first Bodhi Tree, which is the tree under which Gautama is said to have gained enlightenment.